Note: The MCS calculator is only available when designing a system within the UK. If used outside of the UK it will throw an error.

-How to Set the MCS Calculator as the Default?
+Setting up the MCS Calculator as the Default

 To set the MCS PV Output Calculator to be the default calculator please go to Control > Design & Hardware > Setbacks & Design Settings > Simulation Settings and select MCS (UK Only) option under Energy Production Calculator.

-How to Set the MCS Calculator for a specific project?
+Setting up the MCS Calculator for a specific project

-You can set to use the MCS PV Output Calculator within Studio under Advanced Settings > Energy Production Calculator.
+You can set to use the MCS PV Output Calculator within Design under Summary > Advanced Settings > Energy Production Calculator.

-How to add the MCS System Performance Summary to your Proposal?
+Setting up the MCS System Performance Summary in your Proposal